Editor's note: This blog was updated on Aug. 18, 2020.

 Next, six things to know about the AUC program

-Guidance for providers: Although claims will not be denied until 2021, CDS consultation is mandatory in just a few months.
+Guidance for providers: Although claims will not be denied until 2022, CDS consultation is mandatory.
 Organizations should develop an implementation strategy now to allow time to test the product, educate and train ordering providers, and slowly roll out the tool across the health system.
 Encourage ordering providers to participate in voluntary reporting, and emphasize the potential to earn MIPS credit as a benefit to early adoption.
 Use our tools and resources designed to help imaging leaders throughout the implementation process.

 2. Furnishing providers must use G-codes and modifiers to document consultation